 - Exposed the velocity estimator and set it as the default instead of reservoir.
-In our experiments, velocity performs better and has negligible overhead. - Added the .stackSize and .restoreFrames runtime options, which allow Stopify to simulate an arbitrarily deep stack. - Fixed a bug where programs that used return or throw in the default: case of a switch statement would not resume correctly.
+In our experiments, velocity performs better and has negligible overhead. - Added the .stackSize and .restoreFrames runtime options, which allow Stopify to simulate an arbitrarily deep stack.

+- Fixed a bug where programs that used return or throw in the default: case of a switch statement would not resume correctly. - Added the processEvent function to the Stopify API.

-1.5.2 Stopify 0.1.0
+1.5.3 Stopify 0.1.0